gromnitsky/fmt-hyphen/README.md

 # fmt-hyphen

 A text formatter akin to [fmt(1)][] but with hyphenation support.
 Can output images as well.
+Folds long words as a last resort only.

 [fmt(1)]: https://manpages.debian.org/unstable/coreutils/fmt.1.en.html

     $ head -200 moby-dick.txt | fmt-hyphen -w30 --image 1.png

-produces a long, narrow .png:
+produces a long, narrow .png (this is a preview in com.google.android.apps.photos):

 <img src='moby-dick.png' alt=''>